gitKrystan/2025-emberfest/slides.md

 <!--
 Before we embark, let me introduce myself — I'll be your guide through the WarpDrive universe...

--  I have two kids, so I understand the importance of reliable, predictable systems that just work
+-  I'm from Portland.
+It rains there like it rains here...usually.
+Today we have sun.
+I hope it doesn't make my slides too difficult to read.
+I have two kids, so I understand the importance of reliable, predictable systems that just work...unlike this weather.

 - I'm a staff-engineer at AuditBoard — trusted by over 50% of the Fortune 500 (remember that statistic for later).